israelcastilloh/myst_if708348_lab1/README.md

 Or you can manually install one by one using the name and version in the file.

-## Funcionalities

-*Add here examples of core functionalities for the project in this repository.*

 ## Author
 ### Israel Castillo Herrera IF708348